Artist

 How much does Madonna make in a year?

-Madonna is modeled at $6.6M-$25M/year per year on the artist side, with gross catalog revenue and ownership context separated below.
+Madonna is estimated at $6.6M-$25M/year on the artist side, with gross catalog revenue and ownership context separated below.

 Why does Madonna still make money?